MortalJin/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
 **Put the feedback for your ideas here.**

+**Feedback Summary**
+	The idea of my orginial clock is really stright forward and easy to understand.
+But the main feedback I received from it is, it is still a kind of visualized clock
+.